 Learn more on our “Abide By Colorado Ski Laws” blog post.

 Ski Accident Statistics: Snowboarding and Skiing Deaths

 A fun day at the slopes can quickly turn ugly when accidents occur.
-The unfortunate reality is that catastrophic injury or death might be more common than you think, and they don’t only happen to beginners.
+Catastrophic injury or death is more common than you think, and it doesn’t only happen to beginners.

 - Skiers accounted for 33 fatalities compared to only 11 snowboarder fatalities.

 - Approximately 66% of skiers/snowboarders involved in fatal collisions wore helmets.

 The statistics behind ski accidents are not meant to scare you but to increase your awareness that life can change in the blink of an eye.
 When it matters most, you have lawyers who care on your side.
 Contact us for the Ramos Law advantage.